sa-ra-ja/Smart-Home/README.md

-# SMART HOME USING IOT AND EMBEDDED SYSTEMS
+# SMART HOME USING IOT, EMBEDDED SYSTEMS AND R.T.O.S.

 This Smart Home IoT project aims to make repeatative & mundane tasks automatic and adaptive to our personal preferences with consideration for security and risks conserns.